-- BLACK pumps to wear inside (remain in school) - BLACK PE shorts for indoor PE (remain in school)
+BLACK pumps - to wear inside (remain in school)

-Children will not be changing for PE (with the exception of changing into black shorts for indoor gymnastics) so do not need to bring any additional items into school to change into.
-Children should wear trainers to school so that they always have footwear that is suitable for active play and PE shoes are not suitable.
+Children will not be changing for PE so do not need to bring any additional items into school to change into.
+Children should wear trainers to school so that they always have footwear that is suitable for active play and PE - shoes are not suitable.
 In winter (or on wet days) if children walk to school in boots or wellies they must bring trainers into school too as they may need to wear them for PE that day.